digicademy/svsal/docs/API.md

 feedback, we may implement this later.)

-Furthermore, the `all` identifier, applicable instead of a normal `{textId}`, stands for the collection of all texts and, along with a mandatory format specifier, leads to a single resource containing all (currently available) texts in the respective format.
+Furthermore, the `all` identifier, applicable instead of a normal `{textId}`, stands for the collection of all texts and, along with a mandatory format parameter, leads to a single resource containing all (currently available) texts in the respective format.
 At the moment, the only available parameter in this regard is `tei` (see below).